-BALANCED BUDGET - The amount of budgeted expenditures is equal to or less than the amount of budgeted revenues plus other available sources.
+BALANCED BUDGET - Non-General fund budgeted expenditures is equal to or less than the amount of budgeted revenues plus available fund balance.
+General fund budgeted expenditures is equal to budgeted revenues.

 BEGINNING BALANCE - The beginning balance is comprised of residual funds brought forward from the previous fiscal year (ending balance).